kidaa30/ohimanual/content/ohi-manual.md

 Throughout this example, we will use Ecuador’s assessment repository as a guide.
 It's available at https://github.com/OHI-Science/ecu.

+> TIP: Once you know the layout of the repository and the purpose of the files within it, you can plan an appropriate workflow with your team.
+See the **Using the Toolbox** introduction for more.

 ### Assessments and scenarios